googleapis/nodejs-error-reporting/README.md

 ## Overview

-This module provides Stackdriver Error Reporting support for Node.js applications.
+This module provides custom Stackdriver Error Reporting support for Node.js applications.
 [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of Google Cloud Platform that allows in-depth monitoring and viewing of errors reported by applications running in almost any environment.

+However, note that [@google-cloud/logging-winston](https://github.com/googleapis/nodejs-logging-winston) and [@google-cloud/logging-bunyan](https://github.com/googleapis/nodejs-logging-bunyan) automatically integrate with the Error Reporting service for Error objects logged at severity `error` or higher, for applications running on Google Cloud Platform.

+Thus, if you are already using Winston or Bunyan in your application, and don't need custom error reporting capabilities, you do not need to use the `@google-cloud/error-reporting` library directly to report errors to the Error Reporting Console.

 ![Stackdriver Error Reporting overview](doc/images/errors-overview.png)